46° F

 Park is open year round: how weather impacts access

-• Yosemite National Park is open year round including on all holidays such as Thanksgiving and New Year’s Eve and New Year’s Day.
-Holiday weeks can be busy in the park.
-In between those rushes, the park tends to be a bit quieter.
+Yosemite National Park is open year round including on all holidays such as Thanksgiving, New Year’s Eve, and New Year’s Day.
+Keep in mind that holiday weeks can be busy in the park.
+But in between those rushes, the park tends to be a bit quieter.
 For example, December in Yosemite can be quite quiet, until the end of year holidays.

-• Understanding weather forecasts for Yosemite Valley and the rest of the park is important when making plans to visit Yosemite in winter.
-When there is winter weather predicted, especially with an advisory or warning, there is a term – snowline – that is often used.
-Snowline, in relation to weather forecasts, is the predicted elevation of snow fall vs rain fall.
+Understanding Yosemite Valley and park-wide weather forecasts is important when making plans to visit in winter.
+When winter weather is predicted, especially with an advisory or warning, the term snowline is often used, which is the predicted elevation of snow fall vs rain fall.

-• For example: If the snowline of a storm is predicted to be at 4,000 feet or lower, then Yosemite Valley will receive snow.
-Elevations lower than 4,000 feet would expect rain.
-If the predicted snowline is for 6,000 feet then the Valley walls would be topped with snow and Yosemite Valley would most likely receive rain.
+Example: If a storm’s snowline is predicted at 4,000 feet, then Yosemite Valley (at 4,000 feet) will receive snow, while elevations lower than 4,000 feet would expect rain.
+If the predicted snowline is 6,000 feet, then Yosemite Valley’s walls would be topped with snow and the Valley floor would likely receive rain.

 Yosemite Winter Club: Join in the winter fun!